-Our District participates in the National School Lunch Program and the National School Breakfast Program for Grades K-8.
+Our District participates in the National School Lunch Program and the National School Breakfast Program for Grades K-12.
 Both programs are regulated by the United States Department of Agriculture, The Pennsylvania Department of Agriculture and The Pennsylvania Department of Education.
 The Wilson School District Food Service Program is financially self-supporting.
 School tax revenues are not used to support the program.
-The program is coordinated by a Registered, Licensed Dietitian under the supervision of the Director of Finance and Support Services.
+The program is coordinated by a Registered, Licensed Dietitian under the supervision of the Chief Financial Officer.

-· The Elementary (K-5 grade) student breakfast is $1.75 and the Middle (6-8) student breakfast is $1.95.
+· The Elementary (K-5 grade) student breakfast is $1.85 and the Middle (6-8 grade) student breakfast is $2.05.
+The Senior High (9-12 grade) student breakfast is $2.25.
 The breakfast platter consists of the main item, choice of fresh fruit, or fruit juice, choice of milk.
 To take advantage of the school breakfast pricing a student must select at least three different items.

 · Elementary Breakfast is served in each building cafeteria from 8:15 am to 8:50am

 · Middle School Breakfast is served in each building cafeteria from 7:00am to 7:30am

 - Senior High Upper and Lower House Breakfast is served in each building cafeteria ad well as from several kiosks in each building from 7:00am to 9:30am.
 The kiosks will be available for the purchase of ala carte snacks and beverages..